Table of Contents

 What Should be a Reasonable Late Payment Fee?

-Each month, you’ll be charged interest on whatever balance is outstanding.
+Each month or every billing cycle, you’ll be charged interest on whatever balance is outstanding.
 However, business owners might choose to charge a flat rate instead.
-In most cases, a company will charge a late fee of between 1% and 1.5% of the total amount owed.
+In most cases, a company will charge a late fee amount of between 1% and 1.5% monthly rate of the total amount owed.

 Here’s a case in point: